Heaven (Chris Rea song)

-"Heaven" is a song by British singer-songwriter Chris Rea, released in March 1991 as the second single from his 11th studio album, Auberge (1991).
+"Heaven" is a song by British singer-songwriter Chris Rea, released in March 1991 by East West Records as the second single from his 11th studio album, Auberge (1991).
 It was written by Rea and produced by Jon Kelly.
 "Heaven" reached No. 57 on the UK Singles Chart and remained in the top 100 for two weeks.
 The song's music video was directed by Nigel Dick and produced by Lisa Hollingshead.
 It was shot in London and in Dick's garage in California.

 Critical reception

 In a review of Auberge, Mike Daly of The Age described "Heaven" as "serene" with "gorgeous guitars by Rea and Drennan".
 He also noted the song as being one of a number of tracks on Auberge to be "strong on optimism" with "positive statements".
 Deborah Hornblow of the Hartford Courant commented: "On the gentle, evocative "Heaven", the lines 'Happy, boy you bet I am; Holding onto this smile for just as long as I can' are enriched and counterpointed by the sound of Rea's low, heavily weathered rasp."

 In a retrospective review, Johnny Loftus of AllMusic commented: "Auberge [contains] the thoughts and feelings of a man on a meandering road trip, thinking over the things he's said and done.
 "Heaven" seems to recall a time when the afterlife was in reach, but it could just as easily be the song of someone who's finally found his way."